 Item # Who?
-Details Safety Sheets 3 Team Submit by the end of the second lab period for each project .
+Details Safety Sheets 3 Team Submit by the end of the second lab period for each project.
 You must have the form approved by an Instructor or TA prior to starting any experiments.
-You will hand-write the startup and shutdown procedures on the back of this form before it is compressed. - is approved.
+You will hand-write the startup and shutdown procedures on the back of this form before it is approved.
 Proposals 3 Team Before any experimental work can begin, each team must submit a proposal outlining steps that will be followed to solve the problem.
 Quizzes 3 Individual A project-specific multiple choice quiz will be given at the conclusion of every project.
-These quizzes test basic understanding and should be easy to pass if the lab has been completed and each team member understands the equipment and analysis procedure.
-Progress 3 Individual A 1-paragraph progress report and an accompanying 1-page powerpoint file Reports describing intermediate results are required in the middle of the time for experiments on each project.
+These quizzes test basic understanding and should be easy to pass if the lab has been completed and each team member understands the equipment and analysis Drograss 2 Individual A 1 paragraph progress report and an accompanying 1 page powerpoint file Reports 5 marviadai describing intermediate results are required in the middle of the time for Reports experiments on each project.
 Complete 1 Team A complete report is required for the 1 st project, but limited to 4-5 pages.
 Report Memo Report 1 Individual A memo report is required for the 2 nd project, limited to 2-3 pages.
 Grading 2 Individual At the end of the 1 st and 2 nd projects, you will be required to critique reports from critiques two peers that are not on your team.
 Oral 1 Team Your team will be assigned to present an oral presentation for the 3 rd project.
 Presentation Leadership 3 Individual At the end of each lab, you will provide feedback to the members of your team Report about their performance as a teammate and leader.
-Lab book bok 3 Team The lab notebook will be electronic this year, using OneNote in Microsoft The lab notebook will be electronic this year, using OneNote in Microsoft Office.
-This must be completed each day.
+Lab book 3 Team The lab notebook will be electronic this year, using OneNote or MS Word.
+This must be completed each day and stored as a pdf file.